Wiccan (character): The Search for the Scarlet Witch

 Wiccan and Speed later search for the Scarlet Witch following the events of Civil War.
 While Billy and Tommy both search for Wanda (referring to her as "Mom") they encounter Master Pandemonium, who recognizes Wiccan's magic as that of the Scarlet Witch and further explains their original history as the Scarlet Witch's children.
 However, he likens the boys' search for their past and Wanda to his own former life as rising actor, and tells them that their past was "darkness and chaos" and advises them that they should embrace who they are now.
 This appears to have satisfied Wiccan, who calls off his search for now, deciding that he is happy with the person he is and the people in his life.

-Skrull Invasion

-Billy, with the other Young Avengers, teams up with the Runaways again when the Skrulls invade.

 Dark Reign and Siege

 Wiccan gathers the Young Avengers together at the Avengers Mansion to respond to wave of supernatural chaos caused by Chthon.
 The team is turned to stone by Chthon's magic, except for Vision and Stature, who arrive too late.

 Doctor Strange, the former Sorcerer Supreme and one of Marvel's premiere magic users, visits Wiccan to discuss his potential candidacy and ability to assume the position as the new Sorcerer Supreme.
 When the Hood finds Strange and engages him in magical combat, Wiccan aids him, contrary to Strange's orders to flee.
 Wiccan and Strange teleport to the New Avengers seeking help.
-Later, he is seen controlled by Nightmare in Doctor Voodoo.

 During the Siege of Asgard, Wiccan and the other Young Avengers were among those who answered Steve Rogers' assembly call for the purpose of overthrowing Norman Osborn's regime and defending Asgard.
-Wiccan, a lover of Asgardian mythology, fought in the battle, and alongside Hulkling defeated the Wrecking Crew, who were looting the Throne Room after the fall of Asgard.
-He displayed a fearsome level of power producing lightning bolts to conquer the villains, much to Hulkling's worry.